 Make sure the battery is fully charged and secured before auto transport.
 If the vehicle has a dead battery, you may incur an additional?fee for a nonrunning car.

 Can I pack my car before shipping it?

 Most auto transport companies don’t allow you to pack items in the vehicle before transport.
 Intercity Lines does up to a 100 lbs, but they are not liable for the items during transport.
 Typically two packed suitcases weigh around 100lbs for a point of reference.
 Hazardous materials, firearms, explosives, fireworks, and other dangerous?or illegal items are not allowed in your vehicle regardless of the transport company.

 If you do pack the vehicle, it’s important not to block the front two seats or the view out of any of the windows.
 Even in a?top of the line air ride trailers that Intercity Lines has the car does experience movement during transit, so it’s important that your items are secured and appropriately packed to avoid damage.
 It’s always best to check with the auto transport company on their specific rules for packing.

 Things to tell the driver transporting your vehicle

 When speaking to the truck driver assigned to pick up your vehicle be sure to explain how truck accessible your home is.
 Most experienced drivers use google maps to check out a pickup or drop off before arriving, but inside information is always helpful.
-Once the truck driver arrives to pick up your car be sure to explain those “quirky” things about your car, to the auto transport driver, such as kill switches, alarms, cut-off switches, old Fords only start in neutral, brakes only work with the motor running on some cars.
+Always be sure to make the auto transport company aware if you’re shipping a non running car ahead of time to avoid issues or additional fees at pick up.
+Once the truck driver arrives to pick up your car be sure to explain those quirky things about your car, to the auto transport driver, such as kill switches, alarms, cut-off switches, old Fords only start in neutral, brakes only work with the motor running on some cars.
 The more information your Driver has, the easier it will be for him to ship your car across the country.